-Personalization doesn’t just involve what you write in an email to a decision maker.
-It requires the content you promote to them be specific to their needs as well.
+Personalization doesn’t just involve what you write in an email to a decision-maker.
+It requires the content you promote to them to be specific to their needs as well.

 When nurturing these accounts, be sure to keep in mind the size of the company you’re targeting, the industry it’s in, the regulations it deals with and the specific problems it’s facing that you can solve.
 Typical top of the funnel content is unusable under ABM.

 Boost Your ABM Strategy